 Tools that were evaluated by the USPSTF included a “brief version” of the BRCRAPro calculator.

 Breast Cancer Risk Reduction Measures

 Having a family history of breast cancer is one of the most predictive risk factors for getting breast cancer.
 A family history that includes a first-degree relative (such as a mother, sister, or daughter) having breast cancer raises the risk two-fold.
 Having two first-degree relatives triples a woman’s risk.

-- Discuss the risks versus benefits of hormone replacement therapy (HRT) with your primary care practitioner (PCP) or gynecologist (GYN)
+- Discussing the risks versus benefits of hormone replacement therapy (HRT) with your primary care practitioner (PCP) or gynecologist (GYN).

 More than 100 types of cancer can affect your body.
 Some cancers are genetic and some are associated with certain choices, behaviors, and habits.
 Others are tied to environmental exposure.

 Not to worry you, but understanding your risks is key to taking preventative measures.
 Tell us about your medical and family history, answer a few questions about your lifestyle, and our medical questionnaire can help you understand your risks.